-A stockholder Member’s underage Family Member may apply within 90 days after their 25th birthday or graduation from college for a stockholder and Hunt Club Membership.
-Payment for dues and stock must accompany the application.
+A Member’s underage Family Member may apply within 90 days after their 25th birthday or graduation from college for a Hunt Club Membership.
+Payment for dues and initial fees must accompany the application.
 They will immediately be accepted ahead of those on the Hunt Club waiting list.
 If acceptance exceeds the membership limit, they will fill the next vacancy.
 If the underage Family Member fails to apply within 90 days, the application will be considered according to normal procedure.

 No Member can have more than 5 non-family guest reservations per year.
 EXCEPTION: fishing, predator and hog hunting guests may be taken without counting toward the 5 guest limit.
 No single individual non-family guest may hunt or fish Club leases more than 3 days per year.

-A Guest Fee will be charged for all guests INCLUDING NON-HUNTING AND FISHING GUESTS unless special permission is obtained.
+A Guest Fee will be charged for all guests INCLUDING NON-HUNTING GUESTS unless special permission is obtained.

 Members may take Member Family Guests and not count them toward guest limitations.
 Member Family Guests include sons, daughters, sons-in-law and daughters-in-law over age 24.
-No individual Member Family Guest may be taken more than 5 times per year without special permission from the Hunt Club Chair or the appropriate individual committee chair in the absence of the Hunt Club Chair.
+No individual Member Family Guest may be taken more than 5 times per year without special permission from the Club President or the appropriate individual Director in the absence of the Club President.

 Names of General Guests are to be recorded on the website by the member or given to the office at the time of reservation.
 The office must be contacted to add any new Family Members or Family Member Guests and will run an online report each month to bill the member for guest fees acquired during the month.